divyaprakash-iitd/dpcv/rendercv_output/Divyaprakash_CV.md

 # About Me

 I am a computational researcher specializing in scientific computing, and machine learning applications in fluid dynamics.
 My expertise lies in developing and implementing numerical simulations and computational models to solve complex fluid flow and fluid-structure interaction problems.
-With several years of teaching experience in fluid mechanics and computational methods at the university level, I combine research with effective knowledge transfer.
+With some years of teaching experience in fluid mechanics and computational methods at the university level, I combine research with effective knowledge transfer.
 This CV highlights my research contributions, teaching experience, project involvement, and technical skillset in the field of computational mechanics.

 # Education